 On July 17, 2013, Queen Elizabeth II gave her “royal assent” to a bill legalizing same-sex marriage in England and Wales.
 The day before, the measure had won final passage in the British Parliament after months of debate.
-The new law only applies to England and Wales because Scotland and Northern Ireland are semi-autonomous and have separate legislative bodies to decide many domestic issues, including the definition of marriage.
-While Northern Ireland’s legislature in April 2013 voted down a measure that would have legalized same-sex marriage, the Scottish Parliament (the Holyrood) currently is debating a bill on the issue.
+The law only applies to England and Wales because Scotland and Northern Ireland are semi-autonomous and have separate legislative bodies to decide many domestic issues, including the definition of marriage.
+While Northern Ireland’s legislature in April 2013 voted down a measure that would have legalized same-sex marriage, the Scottish Parliament passed a bill to legalize same-sex marriage in February 2014.

-The new law in England and Wales, which was a priority for British Prime Minister and Conservative Party leader David Cameron, will allow gay and lesbian couples to marry by 2014.
-The law, however, prohibits same-sex weddings within the Church of England, which continues to support “the traditional understanding of the institution of marriage as being between one man and one woman,” according to its website.
+The new law in England and Wales, which was a priority for British Prime Minister and Conservative Party leader David Cameron, allows gay and lesbian couples to marry beginning March 29, 2014.
+However, the law prohibits same-sex weddings within the Church of England, which continues to define marriage as between one man and one woman.

 On May 14, 2013, Brazil’s National Council of Justice ruled that same-sex couples should not be denied marriage licenses, allowing same-sex marriages to begin nationwide.
 (Previously, about half of Brazil’s 27 jurisdictions had allowed same-sex marriage.)